dbisso/dbisso-cfs-taxonomy/README.md

-dbisso-cfs-taxonomy
+CFS Taxonomy Add-on
 ===================

 Adds a taxonomy field to the Custom Field Suite WordPress plugin